rocketbot-cl/O365/docs/Manual_O365.md

 ### Get site

-Get site of the Group
+Get the site of the Group
 |Parameters|Description|example|
 | --- | --- | --- |
 |Group ID||ID|